TIG Weld tips for manual and automated TIG welds

 IMPORTANT WELD BENEFIFTS NO COMPANY SHOULD IGNORE:

-ity, always better after weld metallurgical results, the lowest weld distortion potential, and TIG welds at approx. 25 to 30 % of the typical manual or automated TIG weld labor costs.
+In contrast to regular TIG, Hot Wire TIG or Cold Wire TIG, when filler metal is required, the TiP Tig process is easier to use, will provide better weld quality, always better after weld metallurgical results, the lowest weld distortion potential, and TIG welds at approx. 25 to 30 % of the typical manual or automated TIG weld labor costs.

 2018: One of the most important considerations in all TIG, (GTAW) welds, is the selection of the tungsten type and size.
 Many tungsten types are available, but the weld reality with most TIG welds, is that the real world weld benefits are attained from utilizing 1 - 2% Lanthanated or Ceriated tungsten, and also Pure tungsten.
 If however you are using an advanced TIG power source with an AC Balance Wave Control, then there is no need to use Pure tungsten as inferior welds will be produced.

-The TIG industry is an industry in which creatiing change would be like getting Trump to read a complete book.
 If you are a welding dinosaur, and still using Thoriated tungstens, you are not obviously not concerned for yourself and fellow workers about the radiation health hazards that can be generated in the dust particles when grinding thoriated tungsten.

 Of great influence with all TIG welds, is the selection of the correct size tungsten for the weld amps required per-application.

-TIG Tungsten Size and approx. Weld Current for regular DCEN
+TIG Tungsten Size and approx. Weld Current for regular DCEN.

 Note: Also use for all AC Balance Wave TIG welds: